yegane-AI/bulk-email-script/README.md

 # bulk-email-script
 Use it to send bulk emails with spreadsheet
-Add the code to the apps script of spread sheet
+Add the code to the apps script of spread sheet.